Achieve with NERAF working as CRC Service

 Achieve with NERAF working with the CRC

 Our service offer supports you to reduce re-offending.
 If you are experiencing drug and/or alcohol misuse then speak to your prison worker who can make a referral.
 We intend to encourage individuals into recovery by assisting them to overcome the negative effects substance use places upon them.
 We will support and help individuals to build their strength and resilience to live their life without seeing the need to resort to crime as a viable option.
-We will utilise a combination of structured work with paid workers and mentoring services with volunteers to aid resettlement.
+We will utilise a combination of structured work with paid workers and volunteers to aid resettlement.

 Our CRC staff;